Welcome to the ATOP home page

 - Highlight critical resources

-It is able to highlight resources that have (almost) reached a
+It highlights resources that have (almost) reached a

-critical load by using colors for system statistics.
+critical load by using colors for the system statistics.

 - Scalable window width